seniorlink-vela/public-api-docs/index.md

   ![image](images/create-sub-org-result.png)

 Operations:

-  -Create (post to the id of the parent organization) -Update by id (put and patch)
+- Create (post to the id of the parent organization)
+- Update by id (put and patch)
-  -List all organizations that are descendants of the id
+- List all organizations that are descendants of the id

 ## Care data